sjayawardena/local-multiplayer-meetup/README.md

 The site is targeted towards would-be in-person gamers who want to socialise and make friends through their interest.
 It will make clear the meetup is for everyone.

-North London Multiplayer Meetup will be useful for would-be gamers to see when and where they can attend the gaming meet-ups, the rules of the club, they types of consoles and games on offer, as well as information on how much they can expect to pay.
+North London Multiplayer Meetup will be useful for would-be gamers to see when and where they can attend the gaming meetups, the rules of the club, the types of consoles and games on offer, as well as information on how much they can expect to pay.

 A live version of the project can be found here: https://sjayawardena.github.io/northlondon-multiplayer-meetup/